vid277/vidyoot.dev/content/blog/rpa-was-right-all-along.md

 - add invariants and assertions
 - and most importantly, know exactly what will run in production

-## Guardrails are trivial in code, but not with agents.
+## Guardrails are trivial in code, but not with agents

 This is where our compiler model really earns its keep.

-Let’s take another fairly simple, common: automating invoice approvals.
+Let’s look at another fairly simple task of automating invoice approvals.

 You want the invariant:
 > “If the amount changes after the user approves, abort.”